dsc-courses/dsc10-notes/README.md

     This is a warning.

-This conversion occurs only if the directive is the only content of the cell.
+**Note**: This conversion occurs only if the directive is the only content of the cell.
 See `./scripts/make_reader_friendly_notebooks.py` for more information.

 #### Hiddenanswer Cells